convidera/janina-voting-app/README.md

 # Project setup

-Rename all .env.example to .env and provide your passwords before running the up command.
+Rename all .env.example to .env and provide your passwords before running the start app command.
+If you specify ci environment copy the .env files to a server space.
 MYSQL_ROOT_PASSWORD, MYSQL_DATABASE, MYSQL_USER and MYSQL_PASSWORD are not predefined and can be freely chosen by the user.
 SECRET_KEY should be genereted by Django.
 The GITHUB_ and SERVER_ environment variables are only needed by devops script commands pullserver and sshserver.

 ## Generate Django Secret Key

 https://djecrety.ir/

-## Generate self-signed certificates with mkcert for local environment and Let's Encrypt certificates for stage environment.
+Generate self-signed certificates with mkcert for local environment and Let's Encrypt certificates for stage environment.

-## Set up a local DNS like Dnsmasq (Mac OS) for local environment in order to direct traffic from test domain to localhost.
+Set up a local DNS like Dnsmasq (Mac OS) for local environment in order to direct traffic from test domain to localhost.

 https://passingcuriosity.com/2013/dnsmasq-dev-osx/